nabenabe0928/mfhpo-simulator/docs/wrapper.md

 12. `seed` (`int | None`): The random seed to be used in each worker,
 13. `max_waiting_time` (`float`): The maximum waiting time for each worker.
 If workers wait for the provided amount of time, the wrapper will return only `INF`,
 14. `store_config` (`bool`): Whether to store configuration, fidelities, and seed for each evaluation.
 It consumes much more storage when you use it for large-scale experiments,
 15. `check_interval_time` (`float`): How often each worker should check whether a new job can be assigned to it.
 For example, if `1e-2` is specified, each worker check whether they can get a new job every `1e-2` seconds.
 If there are many workers, too small `check_interval_time` may cause a big bottleneck.
 On the other hand, a big `check_interval_time` spends more time for waiting.
-By default, `check_interval_time` is set to a relatively small number, so users might rather want to increase the number to avoid the bottleneck for many workers, and
+By default, `check_interval_time` is set to a relatively small number, so users might rather want to increase the number to avoid the bottleneck for many workers,
 16. `allow_parallel_sampling` (`bool`): Whether sampling can happen in parallel.
 In many cases, sampler will not be run in parallel and then allow_parallel_sampling should be False.
-The default value is False.
+The default value is False, and
+17. `config_tracking` (`bool`): Whether to validate config_id provided from the user side.
+It slows the simulation down when n_evals is large (> 3000), but it is recommended to avoid unexpected bugs that could happen.

 ## Attributes Provided for Users